 Classroom discussion is an essential part of the learning process during which we deepen our understanding of the material, draw conceptual connections, and apply theoretical and legal frameworks to new scenarios.
-In this class, we will also investigate legal concepts using group activities and the Socratic Method (http://lawschool.about.com/od/lawschoolculture/a/socraticmethod.htm).
-Students will be assigned days where they will be asked about the legal decisions we have read and/or to lead group activities on the day's materials.
-Students will be graded on their participation based on well reasoned answers, taking part in conversations and activities, thoughtfulness in comments, and active listening.
+In this class, we will also investigate legal concepts using the Socratic Method (http://lawschool.about.com/od/lawschoolculture/ a/socraticmethod.htm).
+Students will be graded on their participation based on the quality of reasoning reflected in their answers, level of participation in discussions, thoughtfulness in comments, and active listening.
 Disagreement and debate is a part of healthy intellectual discourse, and is strongly encouraged.
 Students must, however, remain civil with and respectful to all members of the class at all times.